Earth Notes: London Home Wind Power Pilot: MotorWind (2007)Updated 2024-02-09.

-Update 2007-11-26 4pm: it's now dark outside (and cold!) so I'll put up the frame and slide on the 8 injection-molded turbine rotors my next available morning.
+Update 2007-11-26 4pm: it's now dark outside (and cold!) so I'll put up the frame and slide on the 8 injection-moulded turbine rotors my next available morning.
 (I chose green to be easiest on the eye.)
 Initially I'll just be measuring open-circuit voltage in a decent breeze before I connect anything up electrically.
 (A MotorWind unit has survived a typhoon, so I'm not expecting running unloaded to represent any kind of mechanical danger to the assembly.)
 Then I can decide what sort of dump load to use to best protect the battery from overcharging on a windy day, especially when also sunny.
 I'm going to treat the wind source as very much secondary to the solar controller, ie as a top-up source only.
 So I'll probably disconnect the wind generator somehow when the battery gets much over 13V, perhaps @14V before a blocking diode.
 I'll let the solar controller do any clever multi-stage charging.

 Assembled, Mounted and Flying